Greenstand/treetracker-decisions/0002-capture-matching-next-steps.md

 * Bad, because species information is currenly only available in a subset of projects.
 * Bad, because not all projets plant multiple species at the same site.

+### 7. Train models using machine learning based on a curated set of manually matched captures.

+This data set can be created using the manual capture matching tool and specific sets of trees.
+Additional makers may be added to images of trees such as colored sticks or numbered tags to help in this process.

+* Good, because this is a set to work off of and test models against
+* Bad, because it is a lot of extra work and expensive to implement on the ground.
+* Bad, because it is time consuming to create accurate matching set

 ## Links <!-- optional -->